-Reduced dealing costs achieved by pooling your money can help you make savings because you're sharing the costs.
+Reduced dealing costs by pooling your money can help you make savings because you're sharing the costs.
 There is also less work for you, as the fund manager handles the buying, selling and collecting of dividends and income for you.
 But of course, there are charges for this.
-The fund manager also makes the decisions about when to buy and sell assets.
+They also make the decisions about when to buy and sell assets. • pooled investment funds - also known as 'collective investment schemes' - are a way of combining sums of money from many people into a large fund spread across many investments and managed by a professional fund manager.